clarkok/screeps-clarkok-bot/04-resource-management-and-logistics.md

 Let's focus on the `min` / `max` pairs for terminal and factory first.
 It doesn't matter where to put the resource when receiving.
 Some tasks will put the resource in terminal, and others will put it in storage.
-Once the resource has been put in, the manager will periodically check the level of each resources.
+Once the resource has been put in, the manager will periodically check the balancing status of each resources.
 It will try to satisfy the need of terminal / factory first, if the amount of resource is below `xxxMin`.
 And in return, if the amount is higher than `xxxMax` the manager will collect the resource back to storage.

 The `terminalShort` / `terminalLong` pair is for balancing the resource across colonies.
 If the amount of some resource in terminal is below `terminalShort` in one colony, the federal state machine will ask others to transfer some, if there